kwsantiago/routstr-core/README.md

 a reverse proxy that you can plug in front of any openai compatible api endpoint to handle api-key based payments using cashu tokens or bold12 lightning invoices

-we also want to provice a internal dashboard
+we also want to provice an internal dashboard
 - general settings
 - configure payment methods
 - request evals